Skip to main content

 Get all open tabs in the current browser session:

-result = computer.execute_action({
+result = computer.execute({

 })

-print(f"Created tab: {new_tab_id}")
+print(f"Created tab: {tab_id}")

 Parameters: